zagui440s/personalCP/git-repo-copy-guide.md

 ## If you have the code already cloned onto your local machine

 1. change directories into the repo folder
-2. rename the old origin
-3. add the new origin link (the link to the new repository you want the code to be pushed to)
+2. add the new origin link (the link to the new repository you want the code to be pushed to)
-4. push to that new origin
+3. push to that new origin

 ```sh
 cd existing_repo